$60 for the entire series on Zoom

-*Please note, all registrants will be provided with a link to the recording and presentation slides following the session.
+*Please note, all registrants will be provided with a link to the recording and presentation slides following the sessions.
 The recording will be available for 60 days.

 As of 2021, there are over 7 million young people in Canada between the ages of 15 and 29, and they are the country's most diverse and educated demographic group.
 As youth experts and youth, we know the power and value of activating youth in our work.
 Across all sectors, we depend heavily on the next generation's innovation, creativity, and ingenuity to animate our work and shape and define the world of tomorrow.